Posts tagged with Black and white

 This was my favourite, from Ravenglass in Cumbria, but also see his Morecambe Bay

 The Guardian notes that Chris Killip’s retrospective is being held in Essen and asks “why is great British documentary photography overlooked at home?”

-Peter Hogan seems to be a black and white guy – at least, calling his site MonochromePhotography,com is a pretty strong clue.
-No doubt I enjoyed his site the more for its having a decent number of Lake District . . .
+Peter Hogan seems to be a black and white guy – at least, calling his site MonochromePhotography.com is a pretty convincing clue.
+No doubt I enjoyed his site all the more for its having a decent number of Lake District . . .

 Today’s helping of black and white goodness is Elin Hoyland‘s reportage work, particularly her Brothers series which I think I first noticed in a magazine somewhere.
-If I remember – because her site doesn’t contain much info – it depicted two Norwegian brothers on a remote farm and I still find it an incredibly sad set of pictures:
+If I remember – because her site doesn’t contain much info – it depicted . . .

 Via Nik’s monthly newsletter I just came across Martin Bailey’s Podcast 297 : Silver Efex Pro 2 Walkthrough & New Features.
-Martin’s a Brit who has become Japanese and is based in Tokyo, and in the video I think he hits most of the right points about the software and delivered in a sensible tone (I think I detect a bit of a Scouse accent).
-I’d heard of him before but never really dug around his site or appreciated quite how much is there.
+Martin’s a Brit who has become Japanese and is based in Tokyo, and in the video I think he . . .

 People seemed to like the previous set of Silver Efex Pro re-enactment images, so with a bit more experience of the software, I thought I’d post another set of pictures with similar treatments.